 For in vitro diagnostic use.
-RIDA®GENE Bacterial Stool Panel is a multiplex real-time PCR for the direct, qualitative detection and differentiation of Salmonella spp., Campylobacter spp. and Yersinia enterocolitica in human stool samples.
+RIDA®GENE Bacterial Stool Panel is a multiplex real-time PCR for the direct, qualitative detection and differentiation of Campylobacter spp.
+(C. coli, C. lari, C. jejuni), Salmonella spp. and Yersinia enterocolitica in human stool samples.

 Diarrheal disease is a major health care problem and causes about 2 billion cases worldwide.
 The World Health Organization (WHO) ranks diarrheal disease as 2nd most common cause of child deaths among children under 5 years globally, particularly in developing countries.